-Error code Contents of error 0 Normal end (No Errors) 1 Inverter did not give response.
+Error code Contents of error Inverter operation 0 Normal end (No Errors) 1 Inverter did not give response.
 2 Timeout error Sending from inverter was aborted midway.
 3 Station number error Unspecified station gave response.
 4 Sum check error The sum of data sent back by the inverter did not match.
 5 Parameter number specification error In writing or reading a parameter, an improper parameter number was specified.
 At this time, error code (K6706) is set to D8067.
 K6706: Out-of-range data value for operand in applied instruction.
 6 Communication port occupied by another communication type Because the port is being used for another communication type, it cannot be used for communication with the inverter.
 At this time, error code (K6762) is set to D8067.
 K6762: The port specified in inverter communication instruction is being used by another communication type.
-7 Station number outside setting range A value outside the allowable range is set to the station number.
-At this time, error code (K6706) is set to D8067.
-K6706: Out-of-range data value for operand in applied instruction.
-8 Sending timeout error1 Sending to the inverter was not completed within the specified time.
-9 Received data error1 Wrong data was received from the inverter.
 256 Computer NAK error Inverter sent the error code H0.
 The number of retries exceeded the allowable number because of an error in the transfer request data.
 257 Parity error Inverter sent the error code H1.
 The contents are different from the specified parity.
-When errors have occurred 258 Sum check error Inverter sent the error code H2.
-The sum check code in the computer is different from the sum value calculated from the data received by the inverter. consecutively beyond the allowable number of 259 Protocol error Inverter sent the error code H3.
-Syntax error is included in the data received by the inverter, receiving of data was not completed within the specified time, or CR/LF does not agree with the parameters. retries, inverter is brought to an alarm stop.
-260 Framing error Inverter sent the error code H4.
-The stop bit length is different from the initial set value.
+258 Sum check error Inverter sent the error code H2.
+The sum check code in the computer is different from the sum value calculated from the data received by the inverter.
+When errors have occurred consecutively 259 Protocol error Inverter sent the error code H3.
+Syntax error is included in the data received by the inverter, receiving of data was not completed within the specified time, or CR/LF does not agree with the parameters. beyond the allowable 260 Framing error Inverter sent the error code H4.
+The stop bit length is different from the initial set value. is brought to an alarm stop.
+261 Overrun error Inverter sent the error code H5.
+Before receiving the completed data in the inverter, the computer sent the next set of data.
+262 Undefined Inverter sent the error code H6.
+Not defined currently in inverter.
+263 Character error Inverter sent the error code H7.
+An unused character (other than 0 to 9, A to F and control codes) was received. not accept 264 Undefined Inverter sent the error code H8.
+Not defined currently in inverter. received data, but is not brought to an 265 Undefined Inverter sent the error code H9.
+Not defined currently in inverter. alarm stop.